 The theory outlined above suggests that the uneven investment and rental-supply effects of securing land ownership may result from the investment effect attenuating the concurrent rental-supply effect.
 In particular, such attenuation tends to be more pronounced among credit-unconstrained landowners who can make sizable land-attached investments.
-This motivates me to conduct the heterogeneity analyses below, which also helps me reveal differential hired labor effects of securing land ownership between initially credit-unconstrained and -constrained households.
+This motivates me to conduct the heterogeneity analyses below.